ezou626/comm4190_F25_Final_Project/joy_scenarios.md

 **Step-by-step break down:**
-<span style = 'color: #4171bf'>User: "I need a 5-day meal prep plan to help me lose weight."</span>
+<br><span style = 'color: #4171bf'>User: "I need a 5-day meal prep plan to help me lose weight."</span>
-<span style = 'color: #40a33e'>NutritionPlanner: "I can definitely build that for you.
+<br><span style = 'color: #40a33e'>NutritionPlanner: "I can definitely build that for you.
 First, do you have any food allergies, dietary restrictions (like vegan, gluten-free), or strong dislikes (like mushrooms or cilantro)?"</span>
-<span style = 'color: #4171bf'>User: "I'm not allergic to anything, but I hate olives."</span>
+<br><span style = 'color: #4171bf'>User: "I'm not allergic to anything, but I hate olives."</span>
-<span style = 'color: #40a33e'>NutritionPlanner: "Got it, no olives!
+<br><span style = 'color: #40a33e'>NutritionPlanner: "Got it, no olives!
 Do you have a specific daily calorie or macro target you're aiming for?"</span>
-<span style = 'color: #4171bf'>User: "No, I have no idea.
+<br><span style = 'color: #4171bf'>User: "No, I have no idea.
 Can you help with that?"</span>
-<span style = 'color: #40a33e'>NutritionPlanner: "Sure!
+<br><span style = 'color: #40a33e'>NutritionPlanner: "Sure!
 To estimate your targets for weight loss, I just need your age, weight, height, biological sex, and typical weekly activity level."</span>
-<span style = 'color: #4171bf'>User: "I'm 30, 190 lbs, 5'10", male, and I work a desk job but go to the gym 3 times a week."</span>
+<br><span style = 'color: #4171bf'>User: "I'm 30, 190 lbs, 5'10", male, and I work a desk job but go to the gym 3 times a week."</span>
-<span style = 'color: #40a33e'>NutritionPlanner-: "Thanks.
+<br><span style = 'color: #40a33e'>NutritionPlanner-: "Thanks.
 Based on that, I'd suggest a target of around 2,100 calories per day for sustainable weight loss.
 Does that sound manageable?"</span>
-<span style = 'color: #4171bf'>User: "Yes, that sounds perfect."</span>
+<br><span style = 'color: #4171bf'>User: "Yes, that sounds perfect."</span>
-<span style = 'color: #40a33e'>NutritionPlanne: "Excellent.
+<br><span style = 'color: #40a33e'>NutritionPlanne: "Excellent.
 Here is your 5-Day Weight Loss Meal Prep Plan: *Shopping List:* 3 bell peppers, 2 onions, 1 bag of spinach... *Protein:* 5 lbs chicken breast, 1 dozen eggs... *Pantry:* 1 bag quinoa, olive oil... *Sunday Prep Instructions (Approx. 2 hours):* Cook 3 cups of dry quinoa... *Daily Assembly Plan:* (D1) Breakfast is 3 scrambled eggs with spinach.
 Lunch is a Quinoa bowl with 6oz sliced chicken, 1/2 cup chopped peppers..."</span>

 **Data**